-Performance Management and appraisals have been a tricky business since time immemorial.
-But here are some hacks to help you ease the process.
+Performance appraisals have been a tricky business since time immemorial.
+But here are some performance management hacks to help you ease the process.

-What is Performance Management?
 To put it simply, performance management is like a rule – easy to dictate but difficult to follow.
 However, if we at least try and relate the basics of management with how we live and work each day, things get a lot easier and less cumbersome.
 It’s good in theory but great in reality when you actually realize how much fun it can be.
 So what is performance management?
 Well, the answer is manifold.
 Performance management is a continuous process.
 Quite often, the performance management process is mistaken as a one-time thing.
 It most certainly is not!
 You have to create an organization that supports and backs employees.
-The hacks will help you ease and ace performance management.
+These performance management hacks will help you ease and ace your next evaluation cycle.

 Define work with clear and attainable expectations